worship and community

 Looking for a church community?
 Contact the Assistant Dean of Students for resources on church communities in Vancouver.

 communityThe Dean of Students Office, often partnering with the Regent College Student Association, organizes events and forums for students to get to know each other, interact with staff and faculty, and bond as a community.
-Watch our calendar for upcoming events.
+Watch our events calendar for upcoming events.

 We encourage all students and their families to join a community group at Regent.
 These groups are led by an appointed faculty and/or student leader.
 Each week they gather for one hour of fellowship and discussion following the Tuesday Chapel service.